deployradiant/quiz-game/README.md

-# Math Quiz Game
+# Quiz Game

 ## Overview
-Math Quiz Game is a simple and interactive quiz application built with [Marvin](https://github.com/PrefectHQ/marvin) and [Streamlit](https://streamlit.io/) leveraging the [Radiant platform](https://radiantai.com).
+Quiz Game is a simple and interactive quiz application built with [Marvin](https://github.com/PrefectHQ/marvin) and [Streamlit](https://streamlit.io/) leveraging the [Radiant platform](https://radiantai.com).

-The application generates math problems for the user to solve using AI functions in Marvin.
+The application generates quiz questions for the user to solve using AI functions in Marvin.
 After the user submits their answers, the application checks the answers and provides immediate feedback, along with the correct answers for any questions the user got wrong.

 ## Features
-- Generates a set of math problems for the user to solve.
+- Generates a set of quiz questions for the user to solve.
 - Allows the user to submit their answers and get immediate feedback.
 - Displays a score indicating how many questions the user got right.
-- Provides a "Play Again" button to generate a new set of questions.

 ## How to Run Locally
 1. Ensure you have Python and Streamlit installed on your machine.